 Smoking while pregnant can cause many health issues for children after they are born.

 Many of these health concerns are similar for children who experience secondhand smoke.
-Dr. Laura McCauley, pediatric pulmonologist with Marshfield Clinic Health System, said smoking while pregnant can also cause development issues for organs including the lungs and brain.
+Dr. Joshua Freedman, pediatric pulmonologist with Marshfield Clinic Health System, said smoking while pregnant can also cause development issues for organs including the lungs and brain.

 Premature birth and organ development

 Smoking while pregnant can cause an increased risk of premature birth.
 This can lead to your child’s lungs not being fully developed at birth.

 Your child could have trouble breathing after they are born if the lungs do not fully develop.
 This could cause your baby to be on a machine that provides oxygen until the lungs develop.

 Infants born prematurely, who do require oxygen or a breathing machine (ventilator), tend to have lower lung function than their peers up until their teenage years and sometimes into adulthood.